The Easiest Ice Cream Sandwich Recipe Ever

 Food should be fun.
-If you ever want to encourage a child to learn the importance of feeding himself or herself well, this is the first lesson you need to impart.
+If you ever want to encourage a child to learn the importance of feeding themselves well, this is the first lesson you need to impart.
 And what better way to do it than by setting up an ice cream sandwich station?
-Keep the cookies small and thin, the ice cream light (preferably Breyers All Natural), and the toppings relatively healthy (more fruits and nuts than candy and marshmallows), and you can create a vast array of 200-calorie sandwiches.
+Keep the cookies small and thin, the ice cream light (preferably Breyers All-Natural), and the toppings relatively healthy (more fruits and nuts than candy and marshmallows), and you can create a vast array of 200-calorie sandwiches.
 Our favorite combination?
 Genevas and coffee ice cream layered with banana slices and crusted in pistachios.
 The damage?
 Just 220 calories in this ice cream sandwich recipe.

 Nutrition: 200 calories, 11 g fat (4 g saturated), 19 g sugar

 - Graham crackers

 - Pepperidge Farm cookies (Chessmen and Genevas work best)

 - Sliced bananas

 - Dark chocolate sauce (Optional; the darker the sauce, the less sugar and the more antioxidants it contains.)

 - Allow the ice cream to soften on the counter for about 10 minutes.